 Tripartism in Singapore: A Stewardship Journey

+They were selected to reflect the evolution of the functions of tripartism or the nature of tripartite collaboration.
 The report summarises Singapore's success in tripartism to the following factors:

 - Sustaining good faith and building resilience, deepening mutual trust over successive economic cycles such that these socio-cultural attributes become part of the common ethos over time.